BeAShaper/appearance-scanner/README.md

 **1.2.6**

-Make a folder named undistort_feature in Cheongsam/ and  export model as text in undistort_feature folder
+Make a folder named **undistort_feature** in Cheongsam/ and export model as text in undistort_feature folder.
+Three files including cameras.txt, images.txt and point3D.txt will be saved.